 Cape Town is our meeting point, one of the world’s most beautiful cities with its incredible location beneath Table Mountain.
-As we depart Cape Town on day 1 you may want to arrive here a few days before departure to allow yourself time to enjoy the area’s attractions such as the nearby penguin colonies, Robben Island, cage diving with sharks and brilliant V&A Waterfront.
-Not to be missed is a day trip around the Stellenbosch wineries, a must-do for any wine lovers.
+As we depart Cape Town on day 1 you may want to arrive here a few days before departure to allow yourself time to enjoy the area’s attractions such as Robben Island, V&A Waterfront & Stellenbosch wineries.

 On our first day of this tour we head east along the Whale Route, a stunning drive, where we will be visiting the famous whale-watching area of Hermanus as well as the penguins at Stony Point before setting up camp at Cape Agulhas, Africa’s most southerly point.

 Today we drive along the Garden Route and reach the lagoon town of Knysna where we will base ourselves for a couple of days to explore the wonderful forests and beaches of this area.

 The forests around Knysna are still home to wild elephants and elusive leopards.

 Our first stop this morning is at Bloukrans River Bridge, the world’s highest bungee jump at 216m, giving our adrenalin-junkies the chance to get their fix.

 This afternoon we now reach the Sunshine Coast and base ourselves in the surfing mecca of Jeffrey’s bay where we have the following day free to enjoy the sun & surf.

 Today we visit Addo Elephant National Park and get the opportunity to see the large herds of elephants, buffalo & kudu as well as lions, hyenas, black rhino and the largest remaining population of the flightless dung beetle.